 Fibreworks, now in its 18th edition, is a biennial juried exhibition of contemporary Canadian fibre art.
 It is a showcase of the most current and versatile approaches to fibre as a medium.
-This exhibition is one of the largest group shows in Canada and serves as a survey of the artists currently working in the medium.
+It serves as a survey of the artists currently working in the medium.
 This exhibition offers the opportunity for us to evaluate the relevancy of our collection in relation to contemporary practices.

 Artists: Carissa Baktay, Lauren Brinson, Sofia Escobar, Vanessa Dion Fletcher, Kathryn Hernden, Zainab Hussain, Esther Imm, Trish Johnson, Nanhee Kim, Marie-Hélène Martin, Bettina Matzkuhn, Yasmeen Nematt Alla, Tammy Ratcliff, Lois Schklar, Carl Stewart, Alma Louise Visscher, and Saskia Wassing.

 Carissa Baktay is a sculptor from Calgary, Alberta, living and working between Canada and Iceland.
 She has earned degrees from Alberta University of Art, the Rhode Island School of Design, and Universidade de Nova Lisboa, Portugal.
 Using experimental technologies and mediums combined with time honored glass making methods, she has been invited as Artist in Residence at studios in Iceland, Norway, Finland, and Canada.
 Recently honoured with a Canada Council for the Arts and Alberta Foundation for the Arts Grant, she has presented her multidisciplinary work in museums and galleries around the world.

 Lauren Brinson in an interdisciplinary artists from Newfoundland and Labrador working in Victoria BC.
 Her work explores value structures in cultural textile practices through their relationships between utility and aesthetics.
 Through active and passive objects, Brinson works to remind, implicate, and question tacit bodily associations to textiles.